 Sleep often mirrors your general health, rather than your age.
 The better your health the better you sleep, and vice versa.

 Women also experience unique disruptions in sleep throughout their adult lives.
-Events like pregnancy, motherhood and menopause all play a role in quality of rest.
+Events like pregnancy, motherhood, and menopause all play a role in the quality of rest.

 Aging & Seniors

 The circadian clock moves back in seniors.
 As such, many prefer to wake earlier in the morning and sleep earlier at night.
 Changes in sleep patterns are a normal part of aging.

 Health issues and aging can hinder older adults’ sleep patterns.
 Sore backs, hips, and knees keep people awake, as might other physical or psychiatric illnesses or the medications treating them.

 Seniors may have a harder time falling asleep.
 They also wake frequently during the night, fragmenting sleep and deregulating the circadian clock.
 With age, the body spends more time in the lighter stages of sleep, meaning more total rest time is needed to fully recharge.
 So, it’s no wonder seniors like to nap in the day!

 As they unlearn the rhythms of sleep they have been using their whole life, sleep patterns revert back to the sleep schedules of children.
 Light therapy and exercise can help, as will healthy habits.
 As responsibilities decrease after retirement, there is no reason why seniors can’t enjoy a good daytime snooze though.